mhellmeier/FTP-Move-Server-Files/README.md

 ### Important Information

 - The script asks for passwords to connect to the source and destination hosts.
 Keep in mind that these will be used in the commands (plaintext!) to connect and download / upload content.
 It can be a security concern if the commands will be stored in the log history
-- To get rid of some certificate verifiaction errors, the scripts doesn't make certificate checks
+- To get rid of some certificate verification errors, the scripts doesn't make certificate checks
 - Remember to open FTP / SSH relevant ports in your firewall
 - Use it at your own risk!